shadiaduery/bootcamp-group_project-1/README.md

 Do rates of Covid19 differ based on state policies implemented?

 Hypothesis:
-Stronger policies reduce the rated of Covid19 spread.
+Stronger policies reduce the rate of spread of Covid19.

 Datasources: